theiagen/wm_training_202205/docs/exercises/exercise_02.md

 **Exercise Objective**: Create a WDL workflow to capture the total number of reads in a fastq file using fastq-scan.
 - Part 1: Exploring the foo-bar_workflow to understand task interactions within a WDL workflow
-- Part 2: Writing a WDL task for `trimmomatic` and a workflow to calculate total reads before and after read trimming
+- Part 2: Writing a multi-task WDL workflow with `trimmomatic` and `fastq-scan`

 ## Part 1 - Exploring the FOO-BAR WDL Workflow
 **1.1:** If the `foo_task` multiplies `some_number` by `3` and the `bar_task` subtracts `25` from `some_number`, what will the workflow outputs of the `foobar_workflow` be if `some_number` = `5`?